Moreton Bay: Economic aspects

 The economic value of recreational fishing in Moreton Bay has been estimated at approximately $20 million per year.

 Recreation

 The bay is popular with recreational anglers.
 The Moreton Bay Classic fishing competition is held annually from the Manly foreshore.
+There is a fishing spot near the shipwreck of Mount Elliot.

 There are many sailing events held on Moreton Bay including: